LJMitchellCodes/LJMitchellCodes/README.md

 ### Hello Everyone, Welcome to my GitHub! 👋
-A lot more to come so follow to see all that is planned.

 🌱 I have graduated school and I am working to strengthen what I have learned and learn more.